annie2010/Terraform-1/exercises/06/README.md

 terraform apply
 ```

-You'll notice that terraform manages each resource as if there is no module division, meaning the resources are bucketed
+* you'll notice that terraform manages each resource as if there is no module division
-into one big change list, but under the covers Terraform's dependency graph will show some separation.
-It's very difficult,
+  * i.e., the resources are bucketed into one big change list
-for example, to create dependencies between two resources that are in different modules.
-You can, however, use
+* ...but under the hood terraform's dependency graph will show some separation
-interpolation to create a variable dependency between two modules at the root level, ensuring one is created before the other.
+* it's very difficult, for example, to create dependencies between two resources that are in different modules

-Specific applications where direct resource dependency is required really necessitate the grouping of those resources
+* you can, however, use interpolation to create a variable dependency between two modules at the root level, ensuring one is created before the other

-into a single module or project.
+* specific applications where direct resource dependency is required really necessitates grouping those resources into a single module or project

 ### Finishing this exercise

-Let's run the following to finish:
+* as usual...

 ```
 terraform destroy